 looking to go beyond large caps, this product could be an

 To sum up, we firmly believe that, given the current recovery

 of the economy as well as the low interest-rate environment,

-REITs still offers a worthy investment proposition for 2013.
+REITs still offer a worthy investment proposition for 2013.

 To read this article on Zacks.com click here.

 Want the latest recommendations from Zacks